For One Violinist, Elevating Music By Black Composers Is A 20-Year Mission

 "Alvin Singleton is really great, you know?"
 Childs says.
 "I love Bill Banfield's work.
 Jessie Montgomery is a great composer.
 Valerie Coleman.
 Tania León.
 One of my favorite pieces ever written is by George Walker, and it's a trombone concerto."

 All of those composers are part of Pine's free online database, which includes more than 900 works by more than 350 composers from multiple continents.
-Music by Black Composers project has also published a new book for beginning violin students, the first in a series — as well as a coloring book and a timeline poster of around 300 composers.
+The Music by Black Composers project has also published a new book for beginning violin students, the first in a series — as well as a coloring book and a timeline poster of around 300 composers.

 "I'm particularly excited to inspire African-American children," Pine says "so that they feel like they're part of classical music's history and future — but also to normalize diversity of repertoire for all students, so that they grow up with this stuff, and aren't satisfied with having concert experiences, when they grow up to become audience members and performers, that don't reflect the totality of the human experience.